0n0w1c/Foundations/readme.md

 #### A Quality of Life mod to help engineers quickly and easily build a more interesting factory.
 There are no special bonuses with this mod, it is decorative and helpful in nature.

-#### New feature: Can now provides painted refined concrete for users that prefer not to use Dectorio.
+#### New feature: Now supports the use of Picker Dollies.
 Startup settings to change the stacking order, higher numbers stack on lower numbers.
 Tiles assigned with the same number, merge (normal behavior) rather than stack.
-(If you use the mod Alien Biomes, then you already have this effect.
-This mod will not disturb the modifications
-made by Alien Biomes.)
+(If you use Alien Biomes, you already have something of this effect.
+This mod will not disturb the modifications made by Alien Biomes.)

 [A quick demo](https://drive.google.com/file/d/1o4HD90M7-e2r7auqeI3zcnIm5Rq9RNND/view?usp=sharing)